MatFon73/Cloud/README.md

 ![](https://i.ibb.co/0q7gLjb/Dark-mode.png)

 ## How to use
+- Login: To access the main page you must use your user credentials and click the login button.
+- Sign up: fill in the required information and click the sign up button.
+- LogOut: Press the LogOut button to end the current session.
 - Search: write the name of the file.
 - Upload: click on "browser", select the file and then click on the "Upload" button.
 - Delete: click on the trash can icon.
 Has password in "app.js" file can be changed, default is "12345"